April 27, 2017, by Erin Snyder

 Research Software Engineering for Data Driven Discovery

 We asked for expressions of interest for existing projects that would benefit from software engineering time, and received two.
 The first project is based in the Business School, and is working with mathematical models of decision-making.
-The second is based in MHS, and involves genetic sequencing.
+The second is based in Medicine and Health Sciences, and involves genetic sequencing.
 Happily, we had the capacity available to pick up both projects and help move them forward.

 Both of these (very different!) projects will allow us to explore what a research software engineering service can bring to researchers.
 Can we improve the quality of the research, or speed up the way that researchers are working, with a short engagement?
 What’s the value to our researchers of having this kind of expertise available?